colin-gourlay/sundown-sessions/src/content/releases/d/deep-purple/deep-purple-in-rock/index.md

 ---
 ## About

-Deep Purple in Rock is the fourth studio album by Hertfordshire hard rock band Deep Purple, released on Harvest Records in 1970.
+*Deep Purple in Rock* is widely regarded as one of the foundational hard rock albums, featuring the monumental 'Child in Time'.

 It reached number four on the UK Albums Chart and marks the beginning of the band's classic Mk II era with Ian Gillan and Roger Glover.
-The album is widely regarded as one of the foundational hard rock albums, featuring the monumental 'Child in Time'.